What Exactly Does a Chief Experience Officer (CXO) Do?

 In summary, a CXO elevates the customer experience, educates employees, empowers them to make customer-centric decisions, and facilitates cross-functional collaboration and the co-creation of a unique, sustainable competitive advantage.

-CXLife is an exclusive community founded on the idea of supporting those who support others.
+Also check out CXLife, an exclusive community founded on the idea of supporting those who support others.
 We connect customer experience professionals to one another and to resources that will help them grow and thrive in their careers.
 Request to join today!